ComScore expects U.S. e-commerce holiday sales to rise 16 percent

 The National Retail Federation has said it expects overall retail sales to rise 3.9 percent to $602.1 billion.

-In a bid to compete with online retail giant Amazon.com (AMZN.O), retailers have increased shoppers’ options for picking up orders.
-For the first time, Macy’s Inc (M.N) is letting shoppers pick up in-store what they order online, while Gap Inc (GPS.N) has expanded its program that lets shoppers reserve items in-store from their computers.
+In a bid to compete with online retail giant Amazon.com , retailers have increased shoppers’ options for picking up orders.
+For the first time, Macy’s Inc is letting shoppers pick up in-store what they order online, while Gap Inc has expanded its program that lets shoppers reserve items in-store from their computers.

-Many chains, like Wal-Mart Stores Inc (WMT.N), Macy’s and Kohl’s Corp (KSS.N), are using their stores to fill orders to speed delivery of online orders.
+Many chains, like Wal-Mart Stores Inc, Macy’s and Kohl’s Corp, are using their stores to fill orders to speed delivery of online orders.